NativeScript/docs-v7/start/quick-setup.md

 The NativeScript CLI is built on Node.js, and as such you need to have Node.js installed to use NativeScript.

-You can check whether you have Node.js setup by opening a terminal or command prompt on your development machine and executing `node --version`.
+You can check whether you have Node.js set up by opening a terminal or command prompt on your development machine and executing `node --version`.
 If you get an error, head to  <https://nodejs.org/> and download and install the latest “LTS” (long-term support) distribution for your development machine.

 > **TIP**:
 > * If you’re on OS X and use [Homebrew](http://brew.sh/), you can alternatively install the Node.js LTS release by running `brew install node4-lts` in your terminal.